Gabriel-demian/starscan/README.md

 ## Configuration

 ### Security
-The application uses Spring Security to configure access to the endpoints:
+The application uses Spring Security and JWT for securing endpoints:
+- The `/authenticate` endpoint is publicly accessible for obtaining a JWT token.
-- All `/starscan/**` endpoints are publicly accessible.
+- All `/starscan/**` endpoints require a valid JWT token for access.
-- Swagger UI and OpenAPI documentation are also publicly accessible.
+- Swagger UI and OpenAPI documentation are publicly accessible.
 - CSRF protection is disabled for simplicity (not recommended for production).

+### JWT Configuration
+- The application uses a secure Base64-encoded secret key for signing JWT tokens.
+- Tokens are valid for 10 hours by default.

 ### OpenAPI Documentation
 The API documentation is available at: